tynia/UInspire/README.md

 Inpsire comes with some modules:

 * **Log**   module : with serveral levels: fatal, error, debug, info... is may not thread safety.
 * **XML**   module : which is inspired by rapidxml, and I abstracted interfaces like IXMLDocument, IXMLElement, IXMLNode...and so on.
 * **Util**  module: includes memory pool, free list, char converter...
-* **Conrols** module : StaticText, CheckBox, ComboBox, Button, EditBox...etc.
+* **Controls**  module : StaticText, CheckBox, ComboBox, Button, EditBox...etc.

 A series of components will be supported when it finished, such as Inspire libaray, UIDesigner...etc.